wesleytam88/Trivia-Program/README.md

 # Description

 ## Trivia Program
- - Baisc trivia program developed with python
+ - Basic trivia program developed with python
- - Designed for a display screen, and control screen, and controler intput
+ - Designed for a display screen, control screen, and controler intput
  - See 'help.txt' for more information

 # Edit Log

-## Contibuters:
+## Contributers:
  - Kian (creator): spykian@gmail.com

 ## Edit Log: